testjavascript/nodejs-integration-tests-best-practices/README.md

 Analogue - Simulator, like fighting combats - Practice the outside conditions without the damage

-Downside - What if they changed...
+Downside - What if they changed...Also need E2E tests

 <br/>